Close Menu

 WHAT DOES IT COST TO HIRE AN ATTORNEY WITH EXPERIENCE?

 If there are costs in your case, then you pay for those costs.
 But the costs are usually less than $100.
 You must also pay to obtain a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.
 You owe costs whether we win or lose your case.
 But, to hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand.
 Which is why you only pay an attorney fee to us if we win your SSDI and SSI case.
-If you need more information about attorney fees, then read here.
+Learn about attorney fees in disability cases.

 THE LAWYERS AND STAFF AT OUR LAW FIRM

-At Cannon Disability Law, we can help you apply for SSD benefits for cerebral palsy.
+At our SSD law firm, we can help you apply for SSD benefits for cerebral palsy.
 When you are ready to become our client, we will send you paperwork.
 You can also review some of our client paperwork on our Fee Agreement and Important Forms page.

 One of the things we do is help you be a good witness at your hearing.
 We meet with your before the hearing.
 At the meeting, we talk about how to answer questions.
-We also let you know what kind of questions you will be asked.
-Learn more about a SSD hearing.
+We also let you know what questions the judge will ask you at your SSD hearing.

 WE PRACTICE DISABILITY LAW EXCLUSIVELY